F3NN3X/InfoPanel.MetYr/README.md

 ## Overview

-**YrWeatherPlugin** is a plugin for the InfoPanel framework that retrieves weather data from the [MET Norway Weather API](https://api.met.no/).
+**YrWeatherPlugin** is a plugin for the InfoPanel app that retrieves weather data from the [MET Norway Weather API](https://api.met.no/).
 It provides current weather conditions via the `nowcast/2.0/complete` endpoint (falling back to `locationforecast/2.0/complete` outside supported regions) and a configurable multi-day forecast table.
 Weather icons are sourced from [OpenWeatherMap](https://openweathermap.org/) by default, with support for custom icon sets via a configurable URL.

 ## Features
 - Fetches current weather data using user-defined latitude/longitude or geocoded location (e.g., "Newcastle, New South Wales (Australia)").